tanersener/mobile-ffmpeg/README.md

 Source code of FFmpeg and external libraries is included in compliance with their individual licenses.

-`strip-frameworks.sh` script included and distributed is published under the Apache License version 2.0.
+`strip-frameworks.sh` script included and distributed is published under the [Apache License version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-Digital assets used in test applications are published in the public domain.
+In test applications, fonts embedded are licensed under the [SIL Open Font License](https://opensource.org/licenses/OFL-1.1); other digital assets are published in the public domain.

 Please visit [License](https://github.com/tanersener/mobile-ffmpeg/wiki/License) page for the details.